Frequently Asked Questions

 How do I join a weekly walking tour?

 Visit our calendar page to sign up for scheduled walking tours from mid-February through November.
-If you don't see the tour you want on the date you're free, please get in touch, and we'll do our best to accommodate you!
+If you don't see the tour you want on the date you're free, please get in touch, and we can schedule a private tour!

 How much do tours cost?

 Tickets for our public tours cost $35 per adult and $20 per child.
-Private family tours (up to eight people) cost $200.
+Private family tours (up to six people) cost $250.
 The cost for larger private tours depends on our itinerary and group size, so please get in touch for more information.
 Driving tours depends upon the size of the vehicle we'll need.
 Please visit our driving tours page for pricing information.
-Virtual tours also depend on the number of participants.

-How many people will be on the weekly tour?
+How many people will be on the weekly tours?

 How do I schedule a private tour?

 Private bookings can be arranged for any of our tours, or customized to suit you!
-Private family tours of up to eight people can be booked directly via our calendar.
+Private tours of 1 to 12 people can be booked directly via our calendar.
 We also offer walking, driving, and virtual tours for larger groups.
 We can even build full or half-day itineraries for you visit.
-Please get in touch via our website or email for more information.
+Please get in touch via our website or email email@example.com for more information.
 Private tours run year round.

 What about driving tours?